 of State Directors of Teacher Education and Certification).

 Education Program is accredited

-by the National Council for
+by the Council for the Accreditation

 The Methodist University Teacher Education Program utilizes a highly comprehensive

 assessment system to ensure the performance of its Teacher Candidates.

 Title II of the Higher